mitodl/salt-ops/docs/project_documents/OCW/engines_mirror.md

 11. Creates some symlinks, removes unused media files, and removes temporary files.
 12. Rsyncs the contents of the working directory to `/data2/rsync`.

-It appears that `/data2/rsync` is the source from which an OCW employee builds the removable media drive.
+The `/data2/rsync` directory is the source from which an OCW employee builds the removable media drive.